Naman477/Recipefy/README.md

     ```
     The application will be available at `http://localhost:5173` (or another port if 5173 is in use).

-## Deployment
+## Live Preview

 This application can be easily deployed to Netlify.
-See [#netlify-deployment-guide](https://reciipefy.netlify.app/) for detailed instructions.
+See https://reciipefy.netlify.app/